VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > **JanaPersona:** Some messaging infrastructures offer a guarantee of
 > at least once delivery.
 This implies that you should explicitly handle
 > the duplicate message delivery scenario in your application code.

+For a detailed discussion idempotency in reliable systems see the article [Idempotence Is Not a Medical Condition][idempotency] by Pat Helland.

 ### Lost messages